 What makes Korcula a particularly great destination is that it can be incorporated into a slightly longer trip and serves as a great place to moore for a few days.

 Some of the top destinations to visit by boat include the beaches of Lumbrada, Pupnat and Brna.

 A scenic marina and large town greet visitors to the main harbour of Vis Town in Via.
 Popular pebble beaches, authentic and local restaurants and fine pine lined coastlines are what Vis is known for.
 Gorgeous beaches, caves, caverns and cliffs are to be found across the island making it a destination that, whilst slightly more busy than others, is well worth a visit.
 Historically isolated for over 40 years, Vis has remained an area of natural beauty and if it is off the beaten track you seek then Via is perfect for you.

 Looking for nightlife and a place to let your hair down?
 Pag could be just for you.
 Pag has become the go to party island in the Croatian Adriatic as revellers enjoy a wealth of festivals and events to choose from making it an up and coming party destination.
 However, Pag, with its barren and rocky landscapes, deep bays and secluded coves can also be enjoyed for a quieter and more private experience.

 Pebble and sand beaches surround the island and the famous, moon-like rock beaches and cliffs add a remote, untouched quality.

 We hope that our whistle stop tour of where to visit in Croatia has inspired you to take to the sea next year.

 Boataffair pride ourselves on working with local owners who can offer you experiences that no guide book can match.
-Charter a yacht or rent a boat in Split, Croatia with our local captains and guides who offer memorable and unique experiences, tailored just for you.
+Rent a boat direct from the owner in Croatia with our local captains and guides who offer memorable and unique sailing experiences, tailored just for you.